carolinetwyman/NoteTaker/README.md

 ![project image](./imgs/savedNote.png)

-When you're done with a note, you can delet it by clicking the trash icon (and what icons aren't, these days)
+When you're done with a note, you can delete it by clicking the trash icon (and what icons aren't, these days).

 ![project image](./imgs/trashIcon.png)

-## Installation Instructions
+## Location
-You Can visit the app on https://ctnotetaker.herokuapp.com/notes
+No need to install locally, you can visit the app on https://ctnotetaker.herokuapp.com/notes

 ## Usage Information
 To enter a Title, click on the Title, and enter in text.
 To enter in a body, do the same in the body.